tony-dev0/tony-dev0/README.md

 - 👯 I’m looking to collaborate on **any project related to web design**

-- 👨‍💻 All of my projects will soon be available at [mac-anthony-dev.io](mac-anthony-dev.io)
+- 👨‍💻 All of my projects are available at [my website](macanthony.vercel.app)

 - 💬 Ask me about **Web development**